shawngraham/cdh2020/content/en/tutorials/markdown.md

 Have the [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) open in a new window.

-1. Make a new folder on your machine; you'll save your work into that folder.
+1. Make a new subfolder in your hist3814 working folder, on your machine; you'll save your work into that folder.
 Open your text editor.

 2. Using markdown conventions, write a short paragraph on your favourite piece of academic work you've completed so far at Carleton.
 Save it in that new folder.
 The important thing here is to use a variety of markdown conventions so that you get used to the idea.